 - Ability to order products directly from the catalog without having to call or email to place orders.

-- Automation of back-end processes including picking, packing, and shipping from your warehouse or 3PL.
+- Automated order fulfilment through proper back-end distribution ERP software.
+Automation of back-end processes including picking, packing, and shipping from your warehouse or 3PL.

 - Customers can access historical order information to see their previous orders for fast reordering.